 Part 3 of the Sicily adventure covers four different day trips: Pozzallo and Noto, both are south of Syracuse; and Catania and Adrano, which are north of Syracuse.

 I love road trips and especially, driving around a gorgeous island such as Sicily.
-There really is so much to explore here and the 9 days spent in Sicily, is just not enough – this time only scratches the surface of sites.
+There really is so much to explore here and the 9 days spent in Sicily, is just not enough as it only scratches the surface.